Missing mother found dead inside 16-foot-long python after it swallowed her whole in Indonesia

 "Reputation for being aggressive"

 The reticulated python is the longest snake in the world, according to London's Natural History Museum.
-Animals of this species are native to Southern Asia and can grow to be more than 20 feet long.
+They are native to Southern Asia and can grow to be more than 20 feet long.

 The longest reticulated python ever found in the wild was discovered in 1912, according to the museum, and was measured to be nearly 33 feet long – "more than half the length of a bowling lane and makes this snake longer than a giraffe is tall."